shekar9160/generic_scraper/README.md

 A crawler
 =========

-A crawler to collect all components together.
+A crawler to collect all components together:

+* splash with HH scripts

 TODO:

-* splash with HH scripts
 * autologin + autoregister + login keychain
 * crazy-form-submitter
 * captcha solving